 4 Days Tour from Marrakech to Fes via Desert, discover south Morocco From Marrakech, Explore, Ait Benhaddou kasbah, Dades Gorge, Merzouga Sahara Desert, enjoying a Camel ride in the sand dunes, the end tour in Fez.

-4 Days Tour from Marrakech to Fes via Desert
+This is the itinerary of the 4 Days Tour from Marrakech to Fes via Desert:

 Day 1: Marrakech – Ait Ben Haddou – Dades Gorge.

 4 Days Desert Tour from Marrakech to Fes, Meet you in Marrakech and drive to Ouarzazat through the dramatic Tizi n Tichka pass (2260m), over the High Atlas Mountains, appreciate the beauty of the landscape on the twisted road through the Berber villages.
 Thereafter, get to the famous Ait Ben Haddou Kasbah, the largest Kasbah in Morocco.
 In fact, a UNESCO matrimonial historical site, now, a house of many Glaoui family members.
 Lunch by the Kasbah and continue to Dades Gorge via Ouarzazat, the Hollywood of Africa.
 Next, through the Road of the thousand Kasbahs, the fascinating, sandcastles.
 Finally, stop at Kalaat Mgouna, the rose’s city.
 It is known for roses and its annual festival during the roses harvest in May and then continue to our hotel overlooking the Dades Valley.